 The Asylum Act provides for the right of asylum seekers to be immediately informed about their rights and duties related to reception conditions.
-It further foresees that they must be informed about the organisations that can provide assistance and information regarding available reception conditions, including medical assistance.
-Furthermore, SEF is required to provide asylum seekers with an information leaflet without prejudice to providing the information contained therein orally.
-In both cases the information must be provided either in a language that the asylum seeker understands or is reasonably expected to understand to ensure the effectiveness of the right to information.
+It also foresees that they must be informed about the organisations that can provide assistance and information regarding available reception conditions, including medical assistance.
+Furthermore, SEF is required to provide asylum seekers with an information leaflet, without prejudice to providing the information contained therein orally.
+In both cases the information must be provided either in a language that the asylum seeker understands, or is reasonably expected to understand, to ensure the effectiveness of the right to information.

 In accordance with existing MoUs with the authorities, CPR provides information to asylum seekers throughout the asylum procedure and particularly during admissibility (including Dublin) and accelerated procedures.
 This is done through individual interviews as well as through social and legal support.
 Before the pandemic, group sessions were also organised.
 The information provided by CPR broadly covers the information requirements provided in the law as regards the institutional framework of reception, including on the dispersal policy, as well as the types and levels of material reception conditions, access to health care, education, employment, etc. In 2020, information leaflets were also developed and distributed by CAR.

 During the regular procedure and at appeal stage, asylum seekers should benefit from an individual follow-up with ISS and SCML.
 While no research has been conducted to date to assess the impact of the dispersal policy, CPR is not aware of any serious challenges in accessing social services or in the provision of information regarding reception conditions during this stage of the asylum procedure despite some complaints regarding difficulties in securing an appointment/effective contact, accessing specific services, and language barriers.

 Article 49(1)(a) Asylum Act.

 Article 49(2) Asylum Act.